THE PROGRAM

 Is there a dress code?

-Most research projects require students to dress in long trousers and closed shoes while being in the lab as well as a lab coat.
+Most research projects require students to dress in long trousers and closed shoes while in the lab as well as wear a lab coat.
 However, also bring clothing and footwear appropriate for hot weather.
-Participants should dress smartly for the Opening Ceremony.
+Participants can dress smartly for the opening ceremony, but it is not compulsory.

 What if I am homesick?